 The TMJ Sleep and Breathe Center

-Dr Gary Adams and Dr Viet Le welcome you to TMJ Sleep and Breathe Center located in Vienna Virginia.
+Dr Gary Adams welcomes you to TMJ Sleep and Breathe Center located in Vienna Virginia.
 We treat adults and kids.
 Adults who suffer from TMJ pain, teeth clenching, mouth breathing and sleep apnea.
 Kids with crooked teeth, mouth breathing, bad posture and tied tongues.
-We use palatal expanders, orthodontics, myofunctional therapy, posture correction and breathing exercises.
-A beautiful smile and a balanced body makes a healthy life.
+We use palatal expanders, orthodontics, myofunctional therapy, and breathing exercises.
+A beautiful smile and a properly functioning airway makes for a healthy life.

 YouTube video